hawisizu/mcloin/README.md

 # mcloin

 This is the french equivalent of the McFurthest point, the point furthest away from a McDonald.
-The rest will be in French!
+Loin means far in French, so McFurthest = McLoin.

 ## Intro and result
-Tout part de ce twitt
-https://twitter.com/JulesGrandin/status/1108404221790093325

-et du fait que je cherche des petits projets pour me faire la main sur de la manip de données géographiques.
+Everything starts from this french twit https://twitter.com/JulesGrandin/status/1108404221790093325

+complaining about no one having calculated the McFurthest point of France.
+And also from the fact that I want to make some tiny side projects to work on geo data.
+So this seemed a good excercise.

+I see 3 steps

+1. Find the list of McDonalds in France (the McList)
+1. Make a function that gives the close McDo from a given location
+1. Find the McLoin point.

 ### Result:
-The city in France furthest from any McDonald restaurant is: **Châteauneuf-d'Entraunes**, which is 50.235 km away from: McDonald's GATTIERES
+The city in France furthest away from any McDonald restaurant is: **Châteauneuf-d'Entraunes**, which is 50.235 km away from: McDonald's GATTIERES

-Donc je vois trois étapes

-1. Trouver la liste des mcdos
-1. Faire une fonction qui calcule la distance au mac do le plus proche
-1. Trouver le point Mc Loin

-## Trouver la liste des mcdos.
-Mappy à une carte
-https://fr.mappy.com/app/mcdonalds#/15/M2/Tmcdonalds/N151.12061,6.11309,0.53541,46.35344/Z5/

-Quand on bouge la carte, on voit qu’une requête est faite:
+## Get the McList
+Mappy has got a Map that seems easy to scrap https://fr.mappy.com/app/mcdonalds#/15/M2/Tmcdonalds/N151.12061,6.11309,0.53541,46.35344/Z5/

+With the chrome dev tools, we can easily see that a request is done to:

 https://uws2.mappy.net/data/poi/5.3/applications/mcdonalds?bbox=45.058001435398296,-21.884765625,47.60616304386874,22.939453125&max=100

-Ou on voit bien 2 points, chacun avec lat et long, qui définissent un rectangle, et une quantité max de résultat.
+Params are easy to understand: 2 points defined by lat & long, defining a square, and a result cap.

 On peut donc rapidement faire une fonction qui donne tous les mcdos d’un carré données par deux points.